zhangqiangzgz/smartChat/README.md

 Access tokens last for days.

-**Note**: using a reverse proxy will expose your access token to a third-party.
-There shouldn't be any adverse effects possible from this, but please consider the risks before using this method.
+## Contributing

+ Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/zhangqiangzgz).
+ When contributing, please ensure to follow the existing coding style and guidelines.

 ## Note
 Because of the way Terminals are built, it is not possible to update a text outside the viewport of the terminal.
 So for the time being, it is not possible to achieve real-time typing output in the terminal.

 We strongly recommend the [official ChatGPT API](#about-the-official-chatgpt-api-and-the-unofficial-proxy-api) since it use the officially supported API from OpenAI.
 The [unofficial proxy API](#about-the-official-chatgpt-api-and-the-unofficial-proxy-api) may be removed in a future release.

+Using a reverse proxy will expose your access token to a third-party.
+There shouldn't be any adverse effects possible from this, but please consider the risks before using this method.

 ## Author